 The Health Professions concentration offers students a focused, effective start to a career in healthcare.
 The curriculum includes courses in natural sciences, social sciences, and liberal arts, as well as application-based coursework in healthcare.
 Within Health Professions students have the opportunity to participate in health-related student organizations, gain real-world experience through undergraduate practicums and internships, and conduct undergraduate research with UH West O‘ahu and UH System Faculty and Scholars.

-Students can choose to specialize in one of several plans of study including pre-nursing, pre-physicians assistant, pre-physical therapy, pre-occupational therapy, pre-pharmacy, or pre-medicine.
+Students can choose to specialize in one of several plans of study including pre-nursing, pre-physicians assistant, pre-physical therapy, pre-occupational therapy, pre-pharmacy, or pre-medical.
 A General Health Sciences plan is designed to prepare pre-nursing students for nursing academic pathways.
 Other specializations, or tracks, allow the student to follow a clear career path and fulfill potential prerequisites necessary for graduate and/or professional school in medicine and health sciences.
 Students interested in graduate and/or professional school in medicine, physical therapy, occupational therapy, and physician assistant studies may opt to follow a pre-health focus, which includes courses required for entrance into graduate school.

 Graduates are prepared for entry-level career opportunities in healthcare and health-related services or for entry into graduate and professional programs.